JeremyGrosser/wacc/README.md

 The book links to a paper describing three options for AST data structures with a preference towards an object oriented implementation allowing use of the visitor pattern.
-I'm going to use a hybrid approach with classes for the nodes, but discriminated by an enum for "sum types".
-I think this makes sense in Ada but I'm not absolutely certain.
-I might change this later.
+I'm going to stick with discriminated record types for now, but will move to objects if needed.